kbeck473/CartOptics/README.md

 # 🛒 CartOptics – AR Grocery Assistant

-An augmented reality (AR) and generative AI-powered grocery assistant developed using **Qualcomm Snapdragon Spaces** and **Unity**.
+An augmented reality (AR) and generative AI-powered grocery assistant developed in collaboration Qualcomm and using **Qualcomm Snapdragon Spaces** and **Unity**.
 Designed to transform the in-store shopping experience, CartOptics uses real-time object detection and multimodal AI to deliver contextual product information through a head-mounted display (HMD).

 ---